 Discover the history of the most serious crime that you can commit

-‘Treason: People, Power & Plot’ is a major exhibition from The National Archives on the history of treason since 1352.
-Open Tuesday-Sunday every week, until 6 April 2023, the exhibition brings iconic and unknown archival documents to life, including the original Treason Act and the Monteagle Letter that tipped off the Gunpowder Plot.
+‘Treason: People, Power & Plot’ was a major exhibition from The National Archives on the history of treason since 1352 and is now closed.
+Open Tuesday-Sunday from 5 November 2022 until 6 April 2023, the exhibition brought iconic and unknown archival documents to life, including the original Treason Act and the Monteagle Letter that tipped off the Gunpowder Plot.